The Hogan Personality Inventory (HPI) Test in 2023

 Sometimes the assessment is used as a pre-screening tool, playing an important part before you even get to the first part of the interview process.
 The hiring manager might want to save time on interviews by checking on personality traits as a first step.

-HPI was developed in the 1980s and is based on the Five-Factor Model of Personality created by Robert McCrae and Paul Costa in the mid-20th century, with socio-analytic theory in mind.
+HPI test was developed in the 1980s by Robert Hogan and is based on the Five-Factor Model of Personality created by Robert McCrae and Paul Costa in the mid-20th century, with socio-analytic theory in mind.

 Getting ahead of others in the same social roles as yourself is a dominant human theme.
 The test showcases key behavior that is relevant to these themes.